 Great things to do in Puerto Vallarta, Mexico

-From a walk on the beach during sunset to getting lost in the maze of alleys in the old town, there are so many fantastic things to do in Puerto Vallarta, one of Mexico‘s hottest destinations.
+From a walk on the beach during sunset to getting lost in the maze of alleys in the old town, there are so many fantastic things to do in Puerto Vallarta, a hot destination in Mexico, one of the most popular stops in most of the best Central America tours.
 Check out what are the places to visit in the area and the great outdoor activities, and book your ticket!

 The best things to do in Puerto Vallarta, Mexico